If you do not see the rule you need, consult the additional resource.

 The author is the organization immediately responsible for creating the document.
 In this example, the author is the Office of the Chief of Naval Operations and the publisher is the Department of the Navy.

-The author is NOT an umbrella organization, signatory, or any of the following:
+In the example above, the author is NOT an umbrella organization, signatory, or any of the following:

 Do not include acronyms for organizations listed as authors in the List of References or footnotes:

 |Love among the Ruins: A Memoir of Life and Love in Hamburg, 1945||Love among the ruins: A memoir of life and love in Hamburg, 1945|

 Note: Always format the information in your citations (titles, author names, etc.) according to the requirements of the citation style you are using, regardless of how it appears in the original source.

 In the paragraph below, the parenthetical in-text citations are highlighted in yellow, and the signal phrases are in blue.
 Note that the second sentence is common knowledge, whereas the final sentence is clearly the opinion of the author.